JBlitzar/code-completion/NOTES.md

   - So this is (maybe) a classic case of too-low learning rate and so it got stuck in local minimum.
 Fine line between overfitting and over-regularization.
     - Rerunning with higher LR.
     - `v5-enabled`.
+    - aaand a factor of 10 on the lr was too much (loss of 7k after a few steps).
+Split the difference and go 0.0005
+      - That was also too much and resulted in exploding gradients.
+    - Hyperparameter tuning is _the worst._
+    - 0.0003 seems to be converging faster but not exploding.
+      - Aw man!
+It was looking good but it was not to last.
+    - 0.0002?
+      - Converging faster, which is good.
+Loss is 1.33 after 42 mins.
+      - It seemes to have leveled off at 1.32 again, just quicker this time.